Transcript of the show.

 : And nobody really tells them that they could do different and better.
 So yeah that’s definitely very difficult.
 The other thing again is to find brands manufacturers that are

 : Yes I think it’s a movement.
-We can all make small change that actually have a big impact on the world.
+We can all make small changes that actually have a big impact on the world.
 So what prompted you to become a change maker.
-What was the thing that happened in your life where you thought oh now I want to really do like something and something which I think is good for the world.
+What was the thing that happened in your life where you thought oh now I want to really do like something and something which I think is good for the world?
 So

 : What would you recommend to the listeners out there who wants to create positive change in their own life.